lillian-al/BIManalyst_g_44/A4/README.md

 ---

 ### **10. Output Results**
+The results are printed to the console, providing a breakdown of the total volumes and costs for small and big columns and the total cost.
 ```python
 print(f"Total volume of big columns: {total_big_volume:.2f} cubic meters")
 print(f"Total volume of small columns: {total_small_volume:.2f} cubic meters")